surya62815/Dice-Game-HTML-CSS-JS/README.md

     └── dice6.png

 🧠 How It Works

-JavaScript generates random numbers between 1 and 6

-Dice images are updated dynamically
+-->JavaScript generates random numbers between 1 and 6 -->Dice images are updated dynamically

-Values are compared
+-->Values are compared

-Winner or Draw message is shown on the screen
+-->Winner or Draw message is shown on the screen

-📖 What I Learned
+📖 Learning Outcomes:

-DOM manipulation using JavaScript
+-->DOM manipulation

-Working with random numbers
+-->Using random numbers in JavaScript

-Updating HTML elements dynamically
+-->Updating HTML dynamically

-Linking HTML, CSS, and JS properly
+-->Connecting HTML, CSS, and JS